PrakyathReddy/Shell-script-GitHub-Integration/README.md

 # Shell script to remotely manage access to a Github repository

-This shell script requires GitHub integration
+This shell script requires GitHub integration <br>
 To interact with any application, there are 2 ways:
 1. API: Ex.
 We can use boto3 module to interact with AWS using python scripts
 2. CLI: Ex. kubectl to talk to k8s clusters